 Virgil W. Miller, retiring president, was in the chair and he reviewed the work accomplished during the last year.
-Many streets have been repaired by the Cord Meyer Development Co., and 51st Street has been repaired by the city.
-All through the year an effort has been made to have the odors coming from the Corona dump suppressed.
+Many streets have been repaired by the Cord Meyer Development Con, and 51st Street has been repaired by the city.
+All through the year an effort has been made to have the odors coming from year an effort has been made to have the odors coming from the Corona dump suppressed.